apache/trafficserver/doc/admin-guide/configuration/cache-basics.en.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, Traffic Server ignores client ``Cache-Control: no-cache``
 directives.
-Even if a requested object contains a ``no-cache`` header, Traffic
+Even if a requested object contains a ``no-cache`` directive,
-Server serves the object from its cache.
-You can configure Traffic Server to
+Traffic Server serves the object from its cache.
+You can configure Traffic
-honor this header and forwards the request to the origin server even if it has a
+Server to honor this header and forward the request to the origin server even
-fresh copy in cache.
+if it has a fresh copy in cache.

-By default, Traffic Server also ignores client ``Cache-Control: no-store``
+Likewise, by default Traffic Server also ignores client ``Cache-Control:
-directives.
-Traffic Server caches response from the server regardless of the
+no-store`` directives.
+Traffic Server caches response from the server regardless
-``no-store`` headers from client requests.
+of the ``no-store`` headers from client requests.

-You can configure Traffic Server to honor both client directives with the
+You can configure Traffic Server to honor both of these client directives with
-following:
+the following:

 #.
 Edit :ts:cv:`proxy.config.http.cache.ignore_client_no_cache` in
    :file:`records.config`. ::